ajiwonhur/ETL-Pipeline-FlightDelay-Weather/README.md

 ## Summary

 * This project creates a data pipline from data collection and ETL processing, to build a real-time dashboard (on data refresh), to provide information on US flight delays and weather.
-* Bash script orchestrates whole process from Python layer (for data collection and backfilling), Spark layer (preprocessing and joining), and Snowflake layer (for OLAP data loading & Quering.)
+* Bash script orchestrates whole process from Python layer (for data collection and backfilling), Spark layer (preprocessing and joining), and Snowflake layer (for OLAP data loading & query).
 * Tableau connects to Snoflake DB, and live connetor enables Tableau to refresh dashboard without breaking any pipeline, when source data is updated (keeping data fields / schema.)

 ## Dashboard